gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 $$
 where $k$ is small.
 In this interpretation of a thought vector, the $d_i$'s themselves have no meaning - they just need to, collectively, satisfy a few simple mathematical properties.
 In essence, they just need to be "different enough".
 Different enough that its presence in the sum can be reliably determined.

 The fact that detecting these atoms is even possible may seem counterintuitive.
-Adding numbers together is typically a destructive operation.
+Adding numbers together is typically an irreversible operation.
 Say if we add $2+1+3=6$, there's no way to recover $2,1,3$ from $6$ ($4,1,1$ works just as well).
 The story is different, however, in higher dimensions.
 If the $d_j$'s were orthogonal, we can check for $d_j$'s presence by probing the encoding on the left by taking the dot product with $d_j$.
 $$
 d^{\hspace{0.5pt}T}_j{\bf Encoder}(x)\approx d^{\hspace{0.5pt}T}_j\!Dy\approx [y]_j
 $$
 This allows for the storage of $n$ atoms in a vector of size $n$.
 This is rather obvious, but bear with me.
 We can in fact store far more atoms than $n$ if $y$ is sparse.
-By the magic of [sparse recovery](http://www.math.ucla.edu/~wotaoyin/summer2013/slides/Lec03_SparseRecoveryGuarantees.pdf), we can store as many as $\mathcal{O}(ne^{n/k})$  atoms in a humble vector of length $n$ nondestructively. $D$ needs to satisfy a few technical properties, of course, but what is critical is that $k$ (the number of nonzero in $y$) is small.
+By the magic of [sparse recovery](http://www.math.ucla.edu/~wotaoyin/summer2013/slides/Lec03_SparseRecoveryGuarantees.pdf), we can store as many as $\mathcal{O}(ne^{n/k})$  atoms in a humble vector of length $n$ nondestructively. $D$ needs to satisfy a few technical properties, of course, but what is critical is that $k$ (the number of nonzero entries in $y$) is small.
 The sparser $y$ is, the more atoms we can handle.
-Think of this as a trade of between storing information in $y$ and storing information in the nonzero locations of $y$.
+Think of this as a tradeoff between storing information in $y$ and storing information in the nonzero locations of $y$.

-This is more than an information theoretic trick, however - its also a natural way of representing information.
-Think of this as [tagging](http://www.imdb.com/search/keyword/) system, where the nonzero in $y$ represents a tag.
+This is more than an information theoretic trick, however - it's also a natural way of representing information.
+Think of this as a [tagging](http://www.imdb.com/search/keyword/) system, where the nonzero in $y$ represents a tag.
 Every data point can be tagged with at most $k$ tags from a list of $m$ tags (e.g sunglasses, facial hair, blonde, etc), which can be large.
 Each tag has its own rating, but it is the tags themselves, not the individual ratings, which contain the salient information.
 This is basis of sparse coding.

 Sparse structure has already been found in some shallow embedding system such as [word2vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf) by  [Arora et. al](https://arxiv.org/abs/1601.03764).
 And if such sparse structure exists in deep networks, we can derive a simple 2 step process to interpret thought vectors.